 S1.
 Details of the field system

 European shags are seabirds that are restricted to coastal areas all year round, and have patchy breeding and wintering distributions due to their requirements for appropriate nest and night roost sites (typically on rocky islands and cliffs).
-They additionally use coastal rocks as day roosts, where colour-ringed individuals can be readily observed all year round [1].
+They additionally use coastal rocks as day roosts between foraging bouts, where colour-ringed individuals can be readily observed all year round [1].

 Figure S1 shows the locations of the Bullers of Buchan (‘BoB’) study area and adjacent day roosts and breeding colonies.
-During 2009-2018, samples of chicks and adults were ringed at BoB, using colour-rings with three-letter individual codes.
+During 2009-2018, samples of chicks and adults were ringed at BoB, using colour-rings with three-letter individual codes (licensed by British Trust for Ornithology).
 The ringed individuals comprised those that could be accessed without undue risk to researchers or other breeding seabirds in the cliff colony.
 Totals ringed per year varied through approximately 60-110 chicks and 2-12 adults, representing 5-10% of the total individuals present.
 Some ringing occurred within nine widely-distributed and accessible sub-colonies within the overall colony.
 Recruited and surviving colour-ringed adults could subsequently breed at any nest site, including many sites that were not accessible for ringing but could still be readily viewed from cliff tops to record reproductive success.
 Consequently, breeding attempts made by ringed adults are likely to be broadly representative of the whole colony.
+Reproductive success of these individuals was ascertained by systematically recording nest contents every 5-10 days throughout the breeding period following well-established and widely used seabird monitoring protocols [2].
+Offspring were deemed to have reached fledging age once observed with fully grown wing and tail feathers, with little or no down remaining on the back and upper wings [2].

 Most breeding shags that had been ringed at BoB and recruited locally bred within the main study area.
 However, adjacent breeding areas (~3km south and north) were also intensively surveyed to locate colour-ringed adults that had dispersed slightly further (Fig. S1).
 Beyond these areas, there are no further shag breeding areas for >40km (Fig. S1).
 Data from three immigrants that were originally ringed at colonies further south in Scotland (Isle of May and Craigleith, Firth of Forth), and then dispersed to breed at BoB, were included in analyses.
 There is no evidence of long-distance breeding dispersal of recruited adults.